ubc-minetest-classroom/minetest_classroom/mods/magnify/magnify/README.md

   - *`table`*: Table of all nodes associated with the species
   *OR*
   - `nil` if `ref` is invalid

+### `magnify.get_registered_species_tree()  -->  table`

+Returns a tree of all the species registered in the `magnify` species database, indexed by family name Each family points to a table indexed by genus name, each genus points to a table indexed by species name, each species points to its associated reference key

+- Returns:
+  - *`table`*: Tree containing all registered species, indexed by family name

 ### `magnify.get_all_registered_species()  -->  table, table`